Chapter 10: Deformation and Structures

 Let’s go over faults.
 First, ask yourself if you are looking at the Earth’s surface or a slice (cliff or outcrop along a road) through the Earth.
 Once you’ve done that, you will know if you are looking at either vertical (up and down) or horizontal (side to side) motion.

 Horizontal motion is called strike-slip or transform; these are common in transform plate boundaries.
-If you have a vertical section through a strike-slip fault, one side will move toward you and the other away from you.
-From the top view, you need to see if the features moved to the right or left .
-Imagine you are on one side of the fault standing on an object cut in half by the fault.
-Then look across the fault and see if the other half of the object has moved to the left or right.
-It doesn’t matter which side of the fault you are on (see Figure 9.4).
+If you have a vertical section through a strike-slip fault, one side will move toward you and the other away.
+From the top view, see if the features moved to the right or left.
+Imagine you’re on one side of the fault, standing on an object cut in half by the fault.
+Then, look across the fault and see if the other half of the object has moved to the left or right.
+It doesn’t matter which side of the fault you are on (see Figure 10.4).

 Four block diagrams of faults.